Louisiana Voices Educator's Guide

 Acknowledgements and Credits

 Many people have participated in this project.
 Maida Owens, director of the Folklife Program, spearheaded the effort, gathered folklife resources, and oversaw the project.
 Dr. Carol Whelan and Sheila Talamo, then with the Louisiana Center for Education Technology, provided guidance and the link to the Louisiana Educational Technology Community.
 Echo Olander and Nalini Raghavan have served as project coordinator and kept us on track.
-Paddy Bowman, Coordinator of the National Network for Folk Arts in Education, served as project consultant and lead writer/editor of the study units.
+Paddy Bowman, Director of Local Learning: National Network for Folk Arts in Education, served as project consultant and lead writer/editor of the study units.
 Sylvia Bienvenu, Ed.S., Curriculum Specialist for the Louisiana Challenge Project and Evaluator for the Louisiana Center of Educational Technology, developed student worksheets and assessments and aligned lesson plans to the Louisiana Content Standards.
 Jocelyn Donlon was the lead writer for some units and Melanie Boulet and Jane Vidrine contributed sections.
 Donna Onebane served as the first Education Coordinator and then Jane Vidrine.

 Funding was provided by the Louisiana Division of the Arts and the National Endowment for the Arts.